ubeydeozdmr/ubeydeozdmr/README.md

 - 🌍  I'm based in Istanbul, Turkey
 - 🖥️  See my portfolio at [ubeyde.me](https://ubeyde.me)
 - ✉️  You can contact me at [ubeydeozdmr@gmail.com](mailto:ubeydeozdmr@gmail.com)
-- 🚀  I'm currently working on [Echolog](https://github.com/Project-Echolog), our university (elective-class) project -almost finished-
+- 🚀  I'm currently working on [CremaBlog](https://github.com/ubeydeozdmr/cremablog), I'm creating this project from scratch, 3 years later!
+But this time with much better UI and functionality!
 - 🧠  I'm learning NextJS & React Native (and PHP because of our university project)

 <!-- [Countrypedia (v3)](https://dev.countrypedia.app) -->